Kingdom of Dagbon: Lineage

-European Invasion and Colonisation
+European conquest

-In the late 19th century, Dagbon was threatened at all angles.
-The Germans were expanding from the East, the British from the South, and the French from the North and East.
+In the late 19th century, the Germans were expanding from the East, the British from the South, and the French from the North and East.
 The Germans invaded Dagbon in 1896.
 After the German invasion of Eastern Dagbon at the Battle of Adibo, Eastern Dagbon fell to the Germans.
 The centuries-old Gbewaa Palace was burnt.
 Eastern Dagbon became part of German Togoland and Western Dagbon became part of the British Gold Coast as a protectorate, not a colony.
 The British presence prevented further German attacks into Western Dagbon.
 Following World War I, eastern Dagbon became part of British Togoland.
 The Gold Coast achieved independence in 1957 and became Ghana.
-The result of interference of British and German imperialism was a kingdom that was significantly robbed of its once invaluable traditional artifacts, beautiful way of life and a divided Kingdom whose wounds would not completely heal till the second decade of the 21st century.
+The result of British and German imperialism was the loss of its traditional artifacts, way of life and a divided Kingdom whose wounds would not completely heal till the second decade of the 21st century.

 The division of Dagbon by the Germans and British without regard to the peoples history brought several challenges, mainly in its traditional leadership.
 The Kingdom since around the 1920s has been characterised by repeated succession disputes and conflict mainly from British and German Imperial interference in Dagbon's succession.
 Today, the king of Dagbon's court remains at the city of Yendi.
 The kingdom is divided into territorial chiefdoms, categorised from divisional to village chieftaincies.
 The monarch of Dagbon is known as the Yaa Naa.